Kirsten Nottleson – Co-Owner/ Director

 He has practiced Parkour for over a decade and has been teaching Parkour and running kids’ summer camps for 9 years.
 The gaps he jumped were getting wider and his jumps were getting higher.
 Five years ago, he discovered ‘partner acrobatics’ and AcroYoga through the Austin Acro Community.
 In Acroyoga you need to coordinate movement with another individual, so he found that he had to slow down and work on trust.
 “Trusting yourself to support someone else is totally different than trusting yourself to do a jump,” he explains.

 Three years ago, Dmitri made one of his dreams come true by opening his gym, Lache Movement, Co. in North Austin.
 Stop by and see him sometime!

 Dmitri will be taking a break from camp this Summer.
 Hopefully we’ll see him back in 2024.

 Josh Ashmore – Counselor

-Josh Ashmore became Dmitri’s first Parkour student when he was 11 years old, and has been a Parkour and Play Counselor for 4 years.
-He is currently a Freshman at Austin Community College and is a certified lifeguard.
+Josh Ashmore became Dmitri’s first Parkour student when he was 11 years old, and has been a Parkour and Play Counselor for 6 years.
+He is currently a student at Texas State University, is a certified lifeguard, and currently working as a rec coordinator at a job core facility with youth and young adults.
 He hopes to train PK athletes in a gym and is particularly good at working with the younger campers.